 Durham University honours leading national and international figures

-Durham’s new Chancellor, world-renowned opera singer Sir Thomas Allen, will present honorary degrees to prominent figures in their fields who are former Durham students or have close links with the University.
+Durham’s Chancellor, world-renowned opera singer Sir Thomas Allen, will present honorary degrees to prominent figures in their fields who have close links with the University.

 Professor Chris Higgins, Vice-Chancellor of Durham University, said: “All of our honorary degree recipients have made outstanding contributions in their chosen fields and are a real example to our students of what can be achieved with drive, determination and skill.